 When seeking out an internship, you’ll have a number of options from which to choose.
 You can work at a start-up, a mid-sized company, or a large firm.
 Regardless of the size of the organization, you’re likely to gain the kind of hands-on experience that you can list on a resume to attract the attention of prospective employers.

 While the type of experience and opportunities available may vary according to the size of the company—interning for a large company can offer benefits that a smaller company does not and vice versa—you don’t necessarily need to choose one over another.
 Depending on where you are in your academic career, you can intern for a larger company during one term and then land an internship with a smaller company the next.

-Having both of these opportunities will balance out your resume and give you great experience at two different sized companies.
-Hopefully, at the end of the internships, you’ll be able to decide what size company you’d like to work in after college.
+Having both of these opportunities can balance out your resume and give you a better feel for the size and type of company you’d like to work for after college.
+Here’s a rundown of the benefits of interning at various size companies.

 Perhaps the biggest benefit of working for a larger company is clout you’ll get from being able to list a larger brand-name company internship on your resume.
 When hiring managers scan resumes, prominent company names stand out.
 Big names matter when it comes to setting yourself apart from the competition, even more so in certain fields such as law and marketing.
 If you’ve interned at a company like Disney, for instance, your resume will carry a lot more weight than if you worked for a boutique firm.

 Larger companies typically have greater resources than smaller firms, which means you’ll likely have all the tools and information you need to be successful.
 Another advantage of working for a larger company is that established firms are likely to have already streamlined their internship policies and processes, which means your role, responsibilities, and expectations will be clear when you start, as will the reporting structure.
 There is also a greater chance of being exposed to seasoned professionals who can share their real-world knowledge and expertise with aspiring interns.